 As a result of our significant research and development expenditures and the lack of any FDA-approved products to generate product sales revenue, we have not been profitable and have generated operating losses since we were incorporated in October 2005.
-We have funded our operations through March 31, 2018 principally through equity financing, raising an aggregate of approximately \$257.4 million in net proceeds, and a strategic partnership raising an aggregate of \$50 million in upfront payments.
+We have funded our operations through March 31, 2019 principally through equity financing, raising an aggregate of approximately \$412.8 million in net proceeds, and a strategic collaboration raising an aggregate of \$50 million through an upfront payment.

-Cash Flows for the Three Months Ended March 31, 2018 and 2017
+Cash Flows for the Three Months Ended March 31, 2019 and 2018